cal-data-eng/notes/1-SQL/views.md

 # Creating Tables and Views from Data

-**Last updated**: September 13, 2024
+**Last updated**: September 2, 2025

 ## Copying Data to new Tables

-Suppose we want the result of a SQL query to act as a new table that we can query.
-For example, the following query turns a `SELECT` statement into another table:
+Sometimes we want the result of a SQL query to act as a new table that we can query independently.
+For example, the query below takes a `SELECT` statement and uses it to create a new table:

 ```sql
 CREATE TABLE citation_stops AS (